Event

 Why is a data stack important?

-Modern data stack vs legacy data stack
+Modern data stacks vs legacy data stacks

 A legacy data stack is what came before the modern data stack.
-It’s an infrastructure-heavy method of preparing data for analytical use.
-Even though the move towards modern data stacks is gaining popularity, legacy data stacks are still vital for businesses.
+It's an infrastructure-heavy method of preparing data for analytical use.
+Even though the move toward modern data stacks is gaining popularity, legacy data stacks are still vital for businesses.
 They hold essential company information and need to be integrated properly into your MDS.
 The key differences between the two are outlined below:

 Legacy data stack: